2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Simulations of redshifted 21- cm Signals

 Several pumping mechanisms determine $T_S$ as follows:

-where $T_\mathrm{CMB}$, $T_\alpha$, $T_K$, $y_\alpha$, and $y_c$ are the cosmic microwave background (CMB) temperature, \Lya color temperature, the kinetic temperature of gas, the \Lya coupling constant, and the collisional coupling constant, respectively \citep{Purcell:1956,Field:1959}.
+where $T_{\rm CMB}$, $T_\alpha$, $T_K$, $y_\alpha$, and $y_c$ are the CMB temperature, \Lya color temperature, the kinetic temperature of the gas, the \Lya coupling coefficient, and the collisional coupling coefficient, respectively \citep{Purcell:1956,Field:1959}.

-21-cm radiation is observed in emission against CMB if $T_S > T_\mathrm{CMB}$, or in absorption if $T_S < T_\mathrm{CMB}$.
+21-cm radiation is observed in emission against CMB if $T_S > T_{\rm CMB}$, or in absorption if $T_S < T_{\rm CMB}$.
 This is quantified by the 21-cm differential brightness temperature \citep[e.g.][]{Morales:2003vn}

-if 21-cm lines from neutral hydrogen at redshift $z$ is transferred toward us.
+if 21-cm lines from neutral hydrogen at redshift $z$ are transferred toward us.
 The optical depth $\tau$ is given by (see e.g. \citealt{Iliev:2002gj} for details)

-$\dtb$ becomes appreciable enough to be detected easily only when $T_S \gg T_\mathrm{CMB}$ or $T_S \ll T_\mathrm{CMB}$.
-The former limit is believed to be reached quite early in the history of cosmic reionization, because X-ray sources can easily heat up the gas over cosmological scales with small optical depth, such that $T_S \approx T_K \gg T_\mathrm{CMB}$ \citep[e.g.][]{Ciardi:2003hg}.
-There exists another limiting case where $T_S$ is determined only by collisional pumping ($y_\alpha \ll 1$), which is usually the case in the Cosmic Dark Ages as studied by, for instance, \citet{Shapiro:2006} and \citet{Kim:2010}.
-In this paper, we simply assume early heating of IGM such that $T_S \gg T_\mathrm{CMB}$.
-Equation~(\ref{eq:dtb_old}) and (\ref{eq:tau}) then give the limited form of $\dtb$,
+$\dtb$ becomes appreciable enough to be detected by sensitive radio antennae only when $T_S \gg T_{\rm CMB}$ or $T_S \ll T_{\rm CMB}$.
+The former limit is believed to be reached quite early in the history of cosmic reionization, because X-ray sources can easily heat up the gas over cosmological scales with a small optical depth, such that $T_S \approx T_K \gg T_{\rm CMB}$ \citep[e.g.][]{Ciardi:2003hg}.
+There exists another limiting case where $T_S$ is determined only by collisional pumping ($y_\alpha \ll 1$), which is usually the case in the Cosmic Dark Ages as studied by \citet{Shapiro:2006} and \citet{Kim:2010}, for instance.
+The latter limit is reached when a strong Ly$\alpha$ background is built up while the IGM is still colder than the CMB temperature, such that $T_S \approx T_K \gg T_{\rm CMB}$.
+In this paper, we simply assume early heating of the IGM such that $T_S \gg T_{\rm CMB}$.
+Equations~(\ref{eq:dtb_old}) and (\ref{eq:tau}) then give the limiting form of $\dtb$,

 We simply generate 3D maps of $\dtb$ on the radiative transfer grid over all redshifts using Equation~(\ref{eq:dtb}).
-Note that in the limit $T_S \gg T_\mathrm{CMB}$, $\dtb \propto (1+\delta)(1-x)$ at a given redshift.
-This limit allows one to detect $\dtb$ relatively more easily than the case where $T_S \sim T_\mathrm{CMB}$, and generates a 3D map proportional to the underlying density field as long as gas is fully neutral ($x = 0$).
-Of course, patchy evolution of \ion{H}{2} bubbles will be strongly imprinted on this $\dtb$ map as well.
+Note that in the limit $T_S \gg T_{\rm CMB}$, $\dtb \propto (1+\delta)(1-x)$ at a given redshift.
+This limit, because $\dtb$ then becomes proportional to the underlying matter density, allows one to perform cosmology without any bias, by generating 3D maps of the matter density distribution as long as $x \ll 1$.
+Of course, patchy evolution of H\,{\sc ii} bubbles will be strongly imprinted on this $\dtb$ map as well, when the reionization process becomes mature \citep[e.g.][]{Shapiro:2013}.